 While pollination is critical to sustaining human nutrition and agricultural livelihoods, studies show a decline in pollinator biodiversity in regions such as North America and Europe where long-term studies are available.
 In Africa, the conservation sector lacks the baseline data, effective monitoring methods, information services, and evidence of pollinator status and value to influence policy or contribute to global assessments.
 Currently, the main end-user of pollinator information is the agriculture sector, which must manage pollination to increase productivity and reduce reliance on chemicals.

 Our primary goal for the Pollinator Biodiversity Program is to increase the accessibility and quality of pollinator biodiversity data through a long-term investment in collecting baseline data, developing technologies and methods to do so, and creating data sharing platforms relevant at regional and local levels.

-In 2016, we launched our pollinator program by seeking concept notes for projects.
-We used those notes to refine our strategy and funded two projects in late 2016 that will be announced in early 2017.
+In 2016, we launched our pollinator program.
+Since the program began, we have funded projects that strive to bring pollinator biodiversity data to the public.
+We have funded six projects, committing $1,398,150.
 We are also happy to share the draft strategy for our work in Pollinators and we invite your comments and questions.
 We hope that this transparency about our strategy development will engage our stakeholders in a dialogue to ensure we find the best intersection of our mission and the needs to advance the access to data and information about African pollinator biodiversity.
 Download JRS Emergent Pollinator Strategy 7 July 2016.
 The most recent 2018 projects are in these areas: